MarketingProInsider/marketingproinsider/content/posts/blog_60.md

 ## Key Takeaways
 - The best time to post on Threads can vary based on your audience, but generally, **early mornings (6 AM - 9 AM)** and **late afternoons (4 PM - 6 PM)** tend to see the highest engagement.
-- **Weekdays, especially** Tuesday through Thursday*, are typically the best days for higher engagement on Threads.
+- **Weekdays, especially** Tuesday through Thursday, are typically the best days for higher engagement on Threads.
 - Timing depends on **time zone considerations**, particularly the East Coast (ET) and West Coast (PT) audiences.
 - **Audience behavior** such as location, age, and interests play a role in optimizing the timing of your posts.
 - Analyzing your **Threads Insights** will provide specific data for your account to find the best time to post.